SalomonMalka/Black-and-white-image-colorization/README.md

 One of the biggest challenges in this problem is finding a loss function that

 Our goal was Using different types of loss functions to find out which one works better for this task.
+You can see the video presentation of the preject here: https://youtube.com/watch?v=kgDaKjT3Kwg&feature=shares

 ## Repository Description